-Denver Animal Shelter is working in collaboration with the Dumb Friends League (DFL) on the Denver Stray Project.
+Denver Animal Shelter is working in collaboration with the Dumb Friends League on the Denver Stray Project.
 The program saves more animals’ lives and increases the number of lost Denver pets that are reunited with their owners.
-The Denver Stray Project makes DAS the “one stop shop” for finding your lost pet in Denver.
+The Denver Stray Project makes Denver Animal Shelter a one-stop-shop for finding your lost pet in Denver.

 A City and County of Denver resident may contact Denver Animal Protection at 720-913-1311 for assistance regarding an owner surrender pet.